Group Rally1

-Within the motorsport discipline of rallying, Group Rally1 is a formula of rally car specifications for use at the highest level of international rallying in the World Rally Championship (WRC) as determined by the FIA.
+Group Rally1 is a technical specification of rally car for use at the highest level of international rallying in the World Rally Championship (WRC) as determined by the FIA.
 Despite the use of the word 'Group' in the name, there are not multiple classes or subclasses of car and so 'Rally1' may be used alone with the same definition.
 Rally1 cars were used for the first time in the 2022 WRC season and replaced the outgoing World Rally Car used in the manufacturer's championship.
-Though they may run on any individual rally as permitted by the organiser, they will not be used in any other championship.
+Though they may run on any individual rally as permitted by the organiser, they are not to be used in any other championship.

 The calls for new cars were made by the existing WRC competing manufacturers to reflect both changes in consumer marketing preferences, such as advancements in technology, and the need to reduce costs to make competing sustainable.
 The move to a new formula of car was approved in June 2018 along with a complete overhaul of cars and championships in the Rally Pyramid.

 Regulations

 Rally1 cars are defined in Article 262 of Appendix J of the International Sporting Code.
 The cars have two radical new features for rally cars in the World Rally Championship, the first being hybrid electric power units in use for the first time.
 The second, less obvious characteristic is that Rally1 cars are not needed to be homologated in Group A or N and have no series production car requirement with being 'Category II' purpose-built competition vehicles.
 However, they must be identifiable as being based on a series production model.
-Tubular space frame structures are permitted allowing for scaling of production models whilst production bodyshells will also be permitted as tradition.
-They will also feature common safety cell structures, centrally designed in partnership with the FIA.
-The existing 380hp 1.6L global race engine will continue to be used.
+Tubular space frame chassis are permitted, whereas production bodyshells are permitted as tradition.
+They also feature common safety cell structures, centrally designed in partnership with the FIA.
+The existing 386 PS 1.6 l global race engine continues to be used.